Integrating infinitesimal (super) actions: Global, local and infinitesimal actions

 It follows that these maps intertwine their flows:

 As the flow $\Phi_A$ necessarily is of the form

-for smooth functions with values in $\Liealg g_0$, $G$ and $M$ respectively, the result on $\Phi_A$ follows immediately.
-But it also shows that $\Phi_A$ is defined at least on the given expression for $W_A$.
-And as the flow can not be defined for values of $t\in \CA_0$ for which the projection is not defined, $W_A$ must be given by this expression. \end{preuve}
+for smooth functions $\Phi_{A}^{\Liealg g_0}$, $\Phi_{A}^{G}$, $\Phi_{A}^M$ with values in $\Liealg g_0$, $G$ and $M$ respectively, the expression \recalf{expressionforPhisubA} for $\Phi_A$ follows immediately.
+But it also shows that the domain of definition $W_A$ of $\Phi_A$ contains at least the set on the right hand side of \recalf{expressionforWsubA}.
+And as the flow can not be defined for values of $t\in \CA_0$ for which the projection is not defined, $W_A$ must be given by this expression. \end{preuve} \eindelangbewijs